When Should I Schedule My Puppy’s First Vet Visit?

 Non-Core Vaccines

 Non-core vaccines are vaccines that are given to puppies based on their individual lifestyle and risk of exposure to certain diseases.
-These vaccines may include protection against diseases such as Bordetella (kennel cough), Leptospira, and Lyme disease.
+These vaccines may include protection against diseases such as Bordetella ( cough), Leptospira, and Lyme disease.
 It is important to discuss your puppy's specific needs and potential exposure risks with your veterinarian to determine if any non-core vaccines are necessary.

 Frequency of Boosters